Skip to content

 Neither of these situations is better than the other.
 Whether one approach works best for your company depends on its leadership and its industry.
 Power plant workers may expect a traditional, hierarchical workplace, while employees at an IT startup with a highly collaborative environment may require a different method.

-Much like you would plan a new product, your new, larger business requires an intentional plan for the future.
-After all, a company’s culture is as individual as, well, an individual.
+Much like you would plan a new product, your growing or evolving business requires an intentional plan for the future..
+After all, a company’s culture is as individual as the business itself, and it doesn’t stay static.

 A solid plan should help you combat the common issues of rapid growth mentioned above:

-• Hiring woes: If key managers need to delegate some or most of the hiring, new hiring managers need to understand that hiring for cultural fit is important and then be trained on interviewing techniques.
-This requires your company to first identify what’s important about its culture, whether that’s innovation or a customer service mindset or something else.
+• Hiring woes: If key managers need to delegate some or most of the hiring, new hiring managers need to be trained on interviewing techniques.
+This requires your company to first identify what’s important about its culture, whether that’s innovation or a customer service mindset, and then creating an interview process that supports finding the right people for the roles.

 • Infrastructure fails: Analyze existing project management structure, software systems, information flow, decision-making processes and staffing needs.
 You’ll also need to assess whether some parts of the operation should be outsourced or grown in-house.
 Planning to outsource, for instance, can lessen resistance to that change when it becomes necessary.